Samsung/tizen-docs/docs/application/native/guides/text-input/voice-control-manager.md

   }
   ```

-- Set the pre recognition result updated callback to get invoked when the voice control engine sets the pre recognition results (partial ASR) to voice control manager:
+- Set the pre recognition result receive callback to get invoked when the voice control engine sets the pre recognition results (partial ASR) to the voice control manager:

   ```c
   /* Callback */